mdrahbar21/Lamp_Stack/220751_solution.md

 ## Your second approach below (strings.txt)

-Reasoning - Downloaded Lamp_Stack_Task.zip then opened it in gitbash by cd command triead a lot of commands like ls cat find file nothing worked so tried to unzip it with command   unzip -j Lamp_Stack_Task.zip then extracted all files found strings.txt by ls used cat strings.txt got this
+Reasoning - Downloaded Lamp_Stack_Task.zip then opened it in gitbash by cd command tried a lot of commands like ls cat find file nothing worked so tried to unzip it with command   unzip -j Lamp_Stack_Task.zip then extracted all files found strings.txt by ls used cat strings.txt got this